winfield7he/Hand-Gesture-Recognition/README.md

 Detected Issues:

-I have to admit that with the progress of this project, some issues exists in the current codes, which would be solved in future work.
+I have to admit that with the progress of this project, some issues exist in the current codes, which would be solved in future.